leinadher/portfolio/README.md

   A RAG chatbot application based on the Python LlamaIndex framework, augmented with school-relevant data and documentation, to provide assistance to students.

 - ### 🏙️ [Barcelona Airbnb Insights](https://github.com/leinadher/RB01_AirBnB_TwoCities)
-  Analyis and reporting of Airbnb data and demographics of the city of Barcelona, in light of mass tourism paradigms and the city's straiend housing market.
+  Analyis and reporting of Airbnb data and demographics of the city of Barcelona, in light of mass tourism paradigms and the city's strained housing market.